Back to Top

 Learn more about special circumstances.

-Eligible AACPS students who submit an Early College Access Program (ECAP) form, available through Anne Arundel County Public Schools (AACPS), and have it approved by their school will no longer be charged tuition and fees.
+Eligible AACPS students who submit an Early College Access Program (ECAP) Funding Request Form, available through Anne Arundel County Public Schools (AACPS), and have it approved by their school will no longer be charged tuition and fees.

 Note: Graduating seniors are not eligible for ECAP discounts for summer term courses.